Letter 679: You gave your order to one who serves gladly.

 friendship

-You gave your order to one who serves gladly.
-And Modestus too was among those ready to do everything.
-I rejoice that you go from one governorship to another — to Palestine from Palestine.
+You gave your command to one who serves gladly; and Modestus too was among those who were ready to do everything.
+I rejoice that you go to an office from an office, to Palestine from Palestine.
+If, then, this good fortune shall always advance toward the neighboring regions, you will surely come to us as well, traveling there on account of your office.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.